Canada's World Cup 2026 opener is scheduled for June 12 in Toronto.

 Use these three layers to keep the trip realistic.

-Compare downtown, waterfront, and airport-area hotel options.
+Compare downtown, waterfront, and airport-area hotels with flexible terms.

 Convert kickoff time carefully if watching outside Canada.